anader123/podcast-pools/README.md

 ## Contract URI

-The URI for the contact can be found here
+The URI for the contract can be found at the IPFS hash below

 ```javascript
 contractURI = "ipfs://ipfs/QmdyQRNEFnjSX1VivhokGqnLgpq3oBxeStv6VJNdo3owZt";